Learning about Money Together

 Homer's Club for Children

 If you are between 0 and 12 years old, you can join Homer's Club.
-Visit any one of the four, friendly Home Savings Banks.
-You can find us on Mineral Point Road, East Washington Avenue, and across from the Capitol in Madison, or on Main Street in Stoughton.
+Visit any one of the three, friendly Home Savings Banks.
+You can find us on Mineral Point Road, East Washington Avenue, or on Main Street in Stoughton.

 Bring your parent, and some money to open your account.
 Your parent should bring a driver’s license or photo ID, and we will need your social security number.
 We can open your account with as little as $1.
 Each time you bring in another $10, you get to choose a prize from my Safari Prize Box.
 You get special gifts when you save more, like a big stuffed Homer!